pingcap/docs/dev/roadmap.md

 ### Performance

-* Support Using Multiple `lightning` and `importer` Instances to Parallel Import Data with TiDB Lightning
+* Support using multiple `lightning` and `importer` instances to import data in parallel with TiDB Lightning

 ## TiDB Future Plan